 “The panel accepts this is a judgement call.
 Given this set of circumstances, some police officers may have applied section 136 of the Mental Health Act whilst others may not have.
 However, the panel believes that [Edgington] should have been placed on a section 136.”

-have been modified in the final report, which was leaked to me, although the amended document is still damning of police failures.
+These passages have been modified in the final report, which was leaked to me, although the amended document is still damning of police failures.
 NHS England finally published the report today following the leak.

 But I can reveal the watered down passages because they were quoted in a submission by the Met to the High Court in its attempt to reverse NHS England’s decision to publish the report.